 Allergy Friendly Snacks at Disney

-Lets talk about clean SNACKS.
-This part was a piece-of-cake.
-Every park had “no-sugar added” strawberry fruit popsicles at the ice-cream carts that were sprinkled around every.
-We also found Enjoy Life chocolate and cookies plus a whole slew of other allergy-free treats at Epcot and Magic Kingdom restaurants which filled my kids heart with joy.
+Allergy-friendly snacking was no problem at Disney.
+We immediately spotted “no-sugar added” strawberry fruit popsicles at the ice-cream carts found at every park and Enjoy Life chocolate and cookies plus a whole slew of other allergy-free treats at Epcot and Magic Kingdom food courts and restaurants.

-We also found fresh fruit and veggie stands that had small containers of fresh fruit, vegetables/dip and a fruit/cheese combo.
-The pineapple spears and ice-cold watermelon, my personal favorite, were amazingly refreshing after walking many, many miles in 90+ degree weather (yes, even in October!).
-And it only cost about $3 each which I thought was a great deal at a theme park.
-Let’s just say the kids (and parents) were very pleased.
+My favorite snacks were found at the fresh fruit and veggie stands.
+They sold small containers of fresh fruit, vegetables/dip and a fruit/cheese combo for around $3 each.
+The pineapple spears and ice-cold watermelon, were amazingly refreshing after walking many, many miles in 90+ degree weather (yes, even in October!).

 Disney Spring’s Gluten-Free Bakery

-What I didn’t realize, however, and I’m INSANELY glad we didn’t miss, is that Disney Springs has this HIDDEN GLUTEN-FREE FOOD GEM: Erin McKenna’s Bakery, the MOST wonderful top 8 allergen-free bakery on this planet, with more locations in NYC and Los Angeles.
-Truly the BEST variety of allergy friendly treats I’ve EVER had.
+What I didn’t realize, however, and I’m INSANELY glad we didn’t miss this, is that Disney Springs has a HIDDEN GLUTEN-FREE FOOD GEM: Erin McKenna’s Bakery, the MOST wonderful top 8 allergen-free bakery on this planet.
+Truly the best variety of allergy friendly treats I’ve ever had.

-Now, brace yourself, because this could get insanely exciting if you are one with food allergies to gluten, dairy, soy, and egg or are looking for a perfect Kosher or vegan treat, there are several must-try items including their Mocha Drizzled Pumpkin Donuts and “Thin Mint” Cookie.
+If you are one with food allergies to gluten, dairy, soy, and egg or are looking for a perfect Kosher or vegan treat, there are several must-try items including their Mocha Drizzled Pumpkin Donuts and “Thin Mint” Cookie.

 Let me try to describe the sheer BLISS of biting into a decadent, moist (like real gluten moist, I kid you not!) pumpkin doughnut, iced with a creamy, mocha drizzle that literally melts in your mouth.
 Or their tantalizing “Thin Mint” cookie that was as big as my face, made with luscious coconut oil (instead of stick-to-the-roof of your mouth wax) and tasted exactly like the original Girl Scout Thin Mints, but only better.
 Yes, that’s TOTALLY possible by-the-way.
 My taste buds are proof!
 You see, they don’t use nasty chemicals or preservatives.
 Real food rocks!
 End of story.